Business ladies of the Camellia City

 The Greenville Standard

-More on the successful business women of the Camellia City: Modest Apparel, Court Square Café, Marilyn’s, and Artitude on Main.
+More on the successful business ladies of the Camellia City: Harriet B. Foshee, All Occasions Creations, LLC., and Abbie Gardener Ballew State Farm.

-Shirley Huff opened Modest Apparel in 2005, but she has been sewing since she was eight.
-She has always sewn for the public.
-In high school, she would make clothes for her classmates.
-“If they were my size, I could sew for them,” said Huff.
+Harriet B. Foshee opened her private practice in optometry in February 1991.
+Optometry is a family business for Foshee, her father inspired her to become an optometrist.
+When her father retired, she took over the practice.
+Foshee also worked in Union Springs for seven years.

-Huff’s divorce brought her and her children to Greenville.
-She began her career in Phyllis Armstrong’s backroom, but started her own business downtown in 2005.
+All Occasions Creations, LLC., is a local Greenville florist with a lovely variety of fresh flowers and creative gifts.
+Owner, Barbara Walker, opened her business in 2007.
+“I’ve done this for a long time and I enjoy doing it,” said Walker.

-She hosted paint nights at local Mexican restaurants for a while, then opened her own studio downtown with the money she saved.
-She knew Greenville valued art and art education.
-“Our small town is full of some of the most talented people in the state,” said Edwards.
+Abbie Gardner Ballew is a second generation state farm agent.
+Ballew is a lifelong resident of the Camellia City and a Troy University graduate.

-She chose downtown because she “absolutely loves our downtown.”
-As a child she and her friends experienced surprises on every corner.
+Ballew took over for her father, Jimmy Gardner, in 2015.
+She followed in her father’s footsteps because it was more than being an agent, it was about the community.
+She wanted to continue helping the city the way her father did.
+“I love the family atmosphere in the office,” Ballew said, “My favorite days are when all of our kids are in the office.”

-To learn more about the exciting and successful business women of the Camellia City, keep reading in the weeks to follow.
+These women contribute immensely to our community.
+To learn more about the successful business ladies of the Camellia City, continue reading in the weeks to follow.